Corpus Christi Motorcycle Accident Attorneys

 According to the Texas Department of Transportation, 496 motorcyclists were killed on our roads in 2016.
 Motorcycles are becoming a more and more popular form of transportation, but few other drivers seem to understand the laws in place to keep motorcyclists safe.
 Many motorcyclists would attest to the fact that other vehicle operators often fail to respect them on the road.
 When other drivers fail to check their blind spots, drive recklessly, or neglect road safety, they can cause terrible accidents.
 These accidents can be particularly dangerous for motorcyclists since they have fewer protections than car and truck operators.

 Victims of motorcycle accidents caused by another party often find themselves facing extreme financial distress.
 They have to pay high hospital bills and can lose wages from recovery time taken off work as well as face extreme emotional and physical distress.
 Thankfully, motorcyclists injured because of someone else’s mistake do have legal options.
-Our team of skilled motorcycle accident attorneys at Brunkenhoefer, P.C.
+Our team of skilled Corpus Christi motorcycle accident lawyers at Brunkenhoefer, P.C.
 Injury Attorneys can help you recover the damages you deserve.

 Accident Statistics for Texas